 Each fader can control two independent audio signal paths, A and B. The A and B buttons are used to select the two channel paths.
-Selecting a path will "call" the fader to the Assign panels and its fader assign button will light in red.
+Selecting a path causes the central control panels (the Assign panels) to display and control the settings for that fader's channel or group path.
 Any changes made to the Assign panels will affect the selected path only.

-When switching between the two paths, the indicative displays and fader position change to match the settings of each path.
+When switching between the two paths, the indicative displays and fader position will change to match the settings of each path.
+If a layer button flashes rapidly, it may be because the layers are locked.